-Looking for free or cheap family vacation ideas for your Virginia Beach family vacation getaway?
+Looking for free or cheap family vacation ideas for your Virginia Beach getaway?
 Here's the scoop!

 Some of our fondest memories of the Virginia Beach area were made at places that cost us little or nothing, like the Chrysler Museum of Art, Historic Jamestowne and Yorktown Battlefield, the US Army Transportation Museum, Richmond's Maymont.

-I've listed my recommendations for a cheap family vacation by area.
+I've listed my recommendations for an inexpensive getaway by area.

 But first, for my latest Daily Deal, go to my Virginia Beach Blog.